enockniyonkuru/drug_repurposing/tahoe_cmap_analysis/README.md

 # TAHOE-CMAP Analysis Directory

+## IMPORTANT: UNDER DEVELOPMENT - NOT FOR PRODUCTION USE

+**This directory contains experimental work that is still under active development and validation.**

+### Current Status
+- **TAHOE integration is NOT fully complete**
+- **Analysis tools are being validated**
+- **Results should be considered preliminary**
+- **Workflows are subject to change**

+### For Production Drug Repurposing Analysis
+**Please use the main DRpipe package and Shiny app instead:**
+- See main repository [README.md](../README.md) for instructions
+- Use DRpipe R package (Section 6)
+- Use Shiny app (Section 7)
+- Both are fully functional and validated for CMAP-based analyses

+---

+## About This Directory

-This directory contains the complete analysis comparing CMAP and TAHOE drug signature databases for drug repurposing across 58 disease signatures.
+This directory contains experimental analysis comparing CMAP and TAHOE drug signature databases for drug repurposing across 58 disease signatures.
+The work is part of ongoing research to evaluate and integrate TAHOE as an alternative/complementary drug signature database.

-## Quick Overview
+### Preliminary Findings

 This analysis systematically evaluated two computational drug repurposing methods (CMAP and TAHOE) to identify potential therapeutic candidates for 58 diseases.
-The study identified **6,161 total drug-disease associations** with **33 high-confidence drugs** validated by both methods.
+The preliminary study identified **6,161 total drug-disease associations** with **33 high-confidence drugs** validated by both methods.

+**Note:** These findings are preliminary and subject to further validation.

 ## Directory Structure